-In previous years, families could access their test results online within 2-3 days of the Saturday administration.
-Now, families can only access scores online (2-3 days) if they pay $40 for ‘expedited scoring’ – this option is availed during the online registration process.
+Families can access scores online (2-3 days) if they pay $40 for ‘expedited scoring’ – this option is availed during the online registration process.

-If you don’t pay for expedited online scoring, you receive a mailed paper score report within 5-7 business days after the test date.
+If you don’t pay for expedited online scoring, you may access your online report within 7 days after the test.